eliwjones/pomps/README.md

 ## Quickstart

-There are no external dependencies, this is tested on Windows and Linux with Python 3.9 but should work just fine on OS X as well.
+There are no external dependencies, this is tested on Windows, Mac OS and Linux with Python 3.9 and PyPy 3.9.

 ```
 $ git clone git@github.com:eliwjones/pomps.git